Are you wondering with a question “How to secure my WordPress site?”

 Do you want to tighten the security of your WordPress site?

 If yes, then you are at the exact place to find out some helpful tips.

-You need to know a hell lot of WordPress security tips and thus I have decided to craft 2 blog posts, and here is the 1st post (Part 1) with some fundamental precautions.
+You need to know a hell lot of WordPress security tips, and thus I have decided to craft two blog posts, and here is the 1st post (Part 1) with some basic precautions.

 Today, WordPress is not just a blogging platform anymore, but it has also developed into a full-fledged CMS and is considered as the ideal solution to develop websites of all kinds.